| Read Time: 7 minutes | Elder Law

 Trusts are a flexible estate planning tool that allows you to set aside assets for particular purposes.
 The person who creates the trust is the grantor.
 The people or entities that benefit from the trust are beneficiaries.
 The people or entities that operate the trust are trustees.

 Trusts are either revocable or irrevocable.
-The grantor retains the right to revoke a revocable trust but does not have the right to revoke an irrevocable trust after creation.
+The grantor retains the right to revoke a revocable trust, but does not have the right to revoke an irrevocable trust after creation.

 Trusts are also either living, also called inter vivos, or testamentary.
 A grantor funds a living trust during their lifetime.
 Testamentary trusts fund upon the grantor’s death.